-The amounts owing by subsidiaries (non-trade) represent the amount receivable on the PPE which was transferred from the Company to the subsidiary and dividend receivable from the subsidiary.
+The amounts owing by subsidiaries (non-trade) represent the amount receivable on the PPE which was transferred from the Company to a subsidiary and dividend receivable from its subsidiaries.
 The amount are unsecured, interest-free and repayable upon demand.

 Sundry receivables represent mainly miscellaneous receivables from insurance claims and other reimbursements.